cloud-forge-advance-cloud/.github/profile/README.md

-# 🔐 CloudForge – CVE Tracking Microservice with DevSecOps
+# 🔐 CloudForge – CVE Tracking Microservice with DevSecOps and Cloud-Native Observability

 CloudForge is a backend-driven microservice built in Go, designed to monitor and track Common Vulnerabilities and Exposures (CVEs).
 It integrates Kafka for event-driven messaging and PostgreSQL for data persistence, all deployed with robust DevSecOps practices using Jenkins, Helm, and AWS infrastructure.